icons8/lunacy-docs/docs/tools_new.md

 You can also change the **stroke** of the shape, add **fills** (to closed shapes) and **effects** in the **right panel**.

 In the demo below, we added some curves to a heart-shaped layer built with straight lines.
-Note how a double-click turns a straight point into a curved point that is also mirrored (read about the different types of points below):
+Note how a double-click turns a straight point into a curved point that is also mirrored (find out about [different types of points](#types-of-points)).

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_adjusting_shape_with_pen.png" height="auto"><source src="/public/tools_adjusting_shape_with_pen.mp4" type="video/mp4"></video>